jgscott/STA380/exercises/README.md

 # STA 380, Part 2: Exercises

-Due: by end of the working day (5:00 PM US Central time) on Monday, August 15.
+Due: by end of the working day (5:00 PM US Central time) on Monday, August 14.

-Prepare your report on the problems below using RMarkdown so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
+Prepare your report on the problems below using RMarkdown or Jupyter (or similar, e.g. Quarto) so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
 You may work solo, or in groups of 4 or fewer people.
 You can self-organize groups via Canvas.

 Note: the option to submit as a group is intended to give you an incentive to get to know some of your classmates.
 The idea is for y'all to work together on _all_ the problems and to learn from each other, not to divide up the individual problems.

 Submit via Canvas under the "Assignments" tab.
-You can submit in one of two ways:
+You should submit a link to your GitHub repo where the final report has been stored:

+- If using Jupyter, send a link to the .ipynb file.
-  1. A link to a GitHub repo where the final report has been knitted and stored _in Markdown (.md) or PDF format_.
-(Knitting to .md format is actually best because it displays nicely in a browser.
-But PDF is acceptable.)
-Make sure your repo is publicly accessible.
+- If using RMarkdown, send a link both to the .Rmd file and to the knitted final document.
+Knitting to `.md` or `github_document` format is best because it displays nicely in a browser.
+But PDF is acceptable.
-  2. A PDF file uploaded via Canvas.

- Either way, your knitted submission file _must also include a link at the top of the document_ to your GitHub repo where the raw .Rmd file can be found.
 If we cannot find the .Rmd file, you will not receive full credit.

+You are also welcome to use R for some problems and Jupyter/Python for others; just include a `.README.md` file in your GitHub repo explaining clearly how you've structured things and where we can find the solutions.

+Either way, make sure your repo is publicly accessible.

 Notes:
 - Do not knit to .html, which won't render properly on GitHub.
 - Do not include raw R code in your knitted document unless explicitly asked for.  _That's what the .Rmd file is for._
 - Do not create six different sets of links, one for each problem.
 We want a single document.
 - Do not directly e-mail the instructor directly with your reports.
 We will ignore any e-mailed submissions.
-- For any mathematical expressions in your report, you can use LaTeX syntax within RMarkdown, which I encourage you to learn anyway.
+- For any mathematical expressions in your report, you can use LaTeX syntax, which I encourage you to learn anyway.
 Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
 This is a simple, low-overhead option.
-- We want your report to be fully reproducible.
-Of course, it would seem that, by its very nature, one thing that cannot be reproduced exactly is a Monte Carlo simulation.
-That's OK --- you can try figuring out how to set a seed for your simulation so that it is fully reproducible within RMarkdown, or you can just accept that it will be a little bit different next time the script is compiled (which is OK).
 - Submissions that are late, but received within 24 hours, will receive a 20% penalty.
 Submissions more than 24 hours late will not be considered and will receive a grade of zero.

 Grading criteria: